ADMISSIONS, RECRUITMENT AND GATEWAY SERVICES

 Students are required to pay fees or arrange for fee payment on an installment basis by the payment deadline in each registration period.
 Students with unpaid fees may be administratively withdrawn from classes after the payment deadline has passed.
 Formal confirmation of class availability and fee adjustments can be obtained through the Office of Student Records and/or the Cashier's Office.

 Any student may wish to pursue a second degree.
 To be eligible, a student must complete all required coursework within a second technology as listed in the program section of this catalog, complete a Petition to Graduate form in the Office of Student Records, and pay the graduation fee.
 Questions concerning limitations of financial aid or veteran’s benefits in support of second degree programs should be addressed to the Financial Aid Office.

 Several of the program technologies have more than one major.
 Students enrolled in any one of these several majors will be eligible for an associate degree in the technology upon completion of required coursework and the filing of the Petition to Graduate.
 Completion of a second or subsequent major within the same technology does not lead to a second degree.
-This applies to Business Administration, Criminal Justice, Industrial Technology, and Visual Communications Media and Technology.
+This applies to Business Administration, Criminal Justice, Industrial Technology, Information Technology and Visual Communications Media and Technology.
 The official student course transcript, however, will note the second major, provided that the student completes a Petition form in the Office of Student Records.